NexusMutual/docs/docs/using/buy-cover.md

 Each product defines what it asks for: covered wallet addresses with a chain selector, API keys, a validator list upload, a wallet-balances upload, or free text.
 Some products also carry a quota share.

-You can edit it while your cover is active, including its grace period, and before any loss event.
+You can edit it while your cover is active and during the grace period that follows, up until any loss event.

 The information is stored privately and offchain.
 Reading it back needs a wallet signature proving you own the address.
 The [Claims Committee](/protocol/claims-assessment) reads it to validate claims.
 See the FAQ's [upfront proof of loss](/resources/faq#what-is-upfront-proof-of-loss) entry, and [File a claim](/using/file-a-claim) for what happens after a loss.